HAIR LOSS /ALOPECIA

 There are a variety of reasons that people lose their hair.
 Hair loss or alopecia is often the result of hormonal or metabolic imbalances, age, stress, genetics, or other conditions that affect the skin of the scalp.

 Alopecia areata is a condition in which hair falls out in patches on the scalp and other parts of the body.
-The hair may grow back, but often falls out again.
+The hair may grow back but often falls out again.
 This condition is not contagious.
-It is autoimmune disease when the person’s own immune system attacks their hair follicles and makes them stop fall out and stop growing.
+It is an autoimmune disease when the person’s own immune system attacks their hair follicles and makes them stop falling out and stop growing.
 This usually looks like a round bald patch of skin on the scalp, eyelashes and beard hair.

 Corticosteroids: Corticosteroids are used to treat alopecia areata.
 This medicine can be administered as shots by a dermatologist or applied as a topical form.